Shlok0095/NewSqlLinege/README.md

 ### 4. LLM Integration

-The application integrates with Groq LLM to provide:
+The application integrates with a local LLAMA model to provide:

 - Detailed SQL query explanations
 - Data lineage insights and recommendations
 - Natural language descriptions of tables and columns

 To enable LLM features:
-1. Ensure you have a Groq API key
+1. Ensure you have the required packages installed: `transformers` and `torch`
-2. Create a `.env` file with your key
+2. The model is configured to use the path: `/v/region/na/appl/bi/infats/data/files/PROD/userarea/sysdict_da/Llama`
 3. Enable LLM integration in the sidebar

 ## Troubleshooting